 Locals often refer to Ginjinha as simply Ginja and are known to drink the popular liqueur at all hour of the day from dawn to dusk.
 The decision isn’t whether or not to drink Ginjinha but rather if a booze-infused Ginja or two should be added to the bottom of the shot.

 Hungry for more?
-Check back soon for our comprehensive Lisbon food guide.
+Check out our comprehensive Lisbon dining guide.

 Research Lisbon Hotels